August 27, 2021

 There’s also a FAQ section on our website you can access.

 This is a really important point, for the young people training as Wellbeing Ambassadors and for the peers they will be supporting.
 Part of the workshop is designed to facilitate discussion of safeguarding issues with the young people and help them know when to ask for further support, and where to find this support.

 At the end of the workshop there will be time for the young people to work on an action plan of how they will develop and deliver initiatives that increase wellbeing and resilience amongst their peers.

 As a group, you may want to agree a time and place you will meet for follow-up sessions to support these initiatives, perhaps once a week or once a fortnight, to keep the momentum going.

 There are suggestions for campaign ideas in the young people’s booklets, such as running peer to peer support sessions or making a short video clip about mental health and the strategies that can be used – this could be shown in assembly or form time or your Wellbeing Ambassadors could even perform this as a play in assemblies or recruit students from your school’s drama group to perform this for them – there are so many possibilities!

 The Wellbeing Ambassadors programme does take some time and energy to get up and running, but it’s so worth it for the young people involved and their peers, increasing wellbeing and resilience and supporting good mental health.
 In time this will increase your school or settings ability to support many more young people earlier and in doing so, prevent a lot of early or low-level mental health and wellbeing issues from escalating.
 Which will result in increased capacity and time for pastoral staff members to provide targeted support for young people with mental health needs.

-When your school purchases an online Wellbeing Ambassadors Toolkit, you will have access to it for three years, allowing you to continue the programme and even involve existing Wellbeing Ambassadors in the training of the next group of young people.
+When your school purchases an online Wellbeing Ambassadors Programme you will have access to it for three years, allowing you to continue the programme and even involve existing Wellbeing Ambassadors in the training of the next group of young people.